Frequently Asked Questions

 01 Is your program customizable?

-One of the most important distinctions with Paul or Kelly's speech is not only is it customizable to the needs of the client but interestingly, the speech itself customizes DURING the presentation based on the interactions with the participants.
-Basically, their own speech adapts to the moment as Paul or Kelly is speaking and engaging with the audience.
+One of the most important distinctions with Paul's speech is not only is it customizable to the needs of the client but interestingly, the speech itself customizes DURING the presentation based on the interactions with the participants.
+Basically, his own speech adapts to the moment as he is speaking and engaging with the audience.

 02 Are there exercises to practice at home to help with nurturing the right side of the brain?